An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

-\begin{proof} Recall the informal description of the algorithm above.
-Note that Algorithm~\ref{alg:overalltransition} essentially consists of two calls to \textsc{AlgoInitToRad} (lines $2$ and $3$) and a call to \textsc{AlgoRadToRad} (line $4$).
-The two calls to \textsc{AlgoInitToRad} provide a transition of $C^s$ into radial $C^s_\text{rad}$ and $C^t$ into radial $C^t_\text{rad}$.
+\begin{proof}{Proof.} Note that Algorithm~\ref{alg:overalltransition} essentially consists of two calls to \textsc{AlgoLSAtoRad} (lines $2$ and $3$) and a call to \textsc{AlgoRadToRad} (line $4$).
+The two calls to \textsc{AlgoLSAtoRad} provide a transition of $C^s$ into radial $C^s_\text{rad}$ and $C^t$ into radial $C^t_\text{rad}$.
 The call to \textsc{AlgoRadToRad} provides a transition of $C^s_\text{rad}$ to $C^t_\text{rad}$.
 Along with these sequences of clusterings, a corresponding sequence of power diagrams is computed.
 The returned walk is a concatenation of the sequence of clusterings from $C^s$ to $C^s_\text{rad}$ (line $2$), from $C^s_\text{rad}$ to $C^t_\text{rad}$ (line 4), and from $C^t_\text{rad}$ to $C^t$ (line 3).
 The latter is a simple reversal of the transition from $C^t$ into radial $C^t_\text{rad}$ computed in line $3$.
-The order for the calls to the algorithms, in particular the call to \textsc{AlgoInitToRad} in line $3$ before the call to \textsc{AlgoRadToRad} in line $4$, is based on the fact that \textsc{AlgoRadToRad} requires $C^t_\text{rad}$ as input, and $C^t_\text{rad}$ is found as a part of the earlier run of \textsc{AlgoInitToRad}.
+The order for the calls to the algorithms, in particular the call to \textsc{AlgoLSAtoRad} in line $3$ before the call to \textsc{AlgoRadToRad} in line $4$, is based on the fact that \textsc{AlgoRadToRad} requires $C^t_\text{rad}$ as input, and $C^t_\text{rad}$ is found as a part of the earlier run of \textsc{AlgoLSAtoRad}.

 The claimed properties of the constructed sequence of clusterings are now a direct consequence of correctness, and precisely these properties, of the three parts of the walk.
-We prove correctness of \textsc{AlgoInitToRad} in Theorem \ref{thm:init-to-rad} and correctness of \textsc{AlgoRadToRad} in Theorem \ref{thm:rad-to-rad}.
+We prove correctness of \textsc{AlgoLSAtoRad} in Theorem \ref{thm:init-to-rad} and correctness of \textsc{AlgoRadToRad} in Theorem \ref{thm:rad-to-rad}.